 I think in NaNoWriMo, and also in general, it really helps to view writing as a reward rather than something you need to be rewarded for.

 I find if I'm having a bit of a sluggish day and I have a lot of work to do, I take myself out of the house, go to a coffee shop or to the library, and I don't let myself come home until I've done the work that I have to do.

 It's so much easier to procrastinate when you're at home.
-If you just get yourself out of the house and you make that your work time, and you say, "I'm leaving the house.
-I'm going to work now" — even if your workspace is a coffee shop — "and I'm not coming home from work until I've done my work," that works a lot better than staying home to write.
+If you just get yourself out of the house and make that your work time, you say, "I'm leaving the house.
+I'm going to work now" — even if your workspace is a coffee shop — "and I'm not coming home from work until I've done my work," that works much better than staying home to write.

 The whole point of NaNoWriMo is to turn off your internal editor — stop nagging at yourself to edit this and to make it perfect before you move on, and just write it.

 However, this can be stressful if you're writing and then you go, "Oh, wait, I have to change that scene in chapter two."
 You might not have time for that because you have a word goal that you want to reach!
 So during NaNoWriMo, keep a list of editing notes for yourself for after NaNoWriMo.

 Whether it's just the dialogue in the scene is a bit clunky or whether it's to completely rewire this chapter, keep notes for yourself so you have the mental assurance of "I'm not going to forget.
 I can do this later.
 I've set this note aside for myself, and I will be able to fix it, but for now, it's not what I'm focused on."

 It's cliché, but it is true.
 NaNoWriMo doesn't have to be about reaching the 50,000 words.
 Of course, it's really fun and exciting to try, and it's really fun and exciting if you do make it, but it's not the only benefit of NaNoWriMo.